This Charter identifies the purpose, authority and responsibilities of the

 The Committee reports to the Board and has unrestricted access and authorization to obtain assistance from Board personnel to accomplish its purpose.
 In addition, the Committee has the discretion to initiate and supervise investigations within the scope of its duties as it may deem appropriate and to employ whatever additional advisors and consultants it deems necessary for the fulfillment of its duties.

 Although Audit Committee members voluntarily contribute their time and expertise, regular attendance at Committee meetings is necessary for the Committee to be effective in meeting its oversight responsibility.
-If a member is going to miss three or more meetings in a row or more than four meetings in a year, the member should consider whether his or her other commitments will allow them to effectively serve on the Board’s Audit Committee.
+If a member is going to miss more than 50% of the meetings in a year, the member should consider whether his or her other commitments will allow them to effectively serve on the Board’s Audit Committee.
 If unusual or emergency circumstances require a member to frequently miss the meetings, the member should discuss the circumstances with the Board President.
 Members may be asked to withdraw from the Committee if they are frequently unable to attend the meetings.

 The Audit Committee will meet based on a schedule established at the beginning of each year and adopted by the Committee.
 Scheduled meetings may be cancelled, with the approval of the Chair and the concurrence of the Board President, if there is not enough on the agenda to warrant a meeting.
 Additional meetings may be called if there are matters that must be covered prior to the next scheduled meeting.